plausible/website/_articles/plausible-open-source-and-privacy-first-web-analytics-plugin-for-wordpress.md

 * If you have a cache plugin activated, do purge the cache just in case

 That's it!
 You are now counting your visitors using the Plausible Analytics script which is loading as a first-party conection from your domain name.

+See more on how to "[Serve the script from your domain as a first-party connection](https://plausible.io/docs/custom-domain)"

+### How to exclude admins from being tracked

+By default, our WordPress plugin excludes your own visits from being counted in the stats.

+However, if you'd like to count your own visits, you can enable the tracking for yourself too.

 ## Contribute to the development of the Plausible Analytics WordPress plugin